nishantgandhi99/website/content/tech/kill-multiple-instance-of-same-program.md

 When you have multiple instance of same program running in background, <br/>
 and you want to kill them all, <br/>
-Use the below command after replace **processName** with your program name.
+Use the below command after replacing **processName** with your program name.

     ps -A | grep processName | awk '{print $1}' | xargs -L1 kill -9